 The Hartwood park, Eldridge Park and Campen Creek Corridor create a space of 40 acres with trails along the Campen Creek Corridor.
-The City of Washougal is working on an 16 hole disc golf course along this scenic property to allow people to recreate while taking in the nature beauty of this park.
-The second phase of this project plans to increase this course eventually to an 18 hole disc golf course.
+The City of Washougal is working on an 9 hole disc golf course along this scenic property to allow people to recreate while taking in the nature beauty of this park.

 What is Disc Golf?

 Disc golf is a flying disc sport in which players throw a disc at a target; it is played using rules similar to golf.
 It is usually played on a course with 9 or 18 holes.
 Players complete a hole by throwing a disc from a tee pad or area toward a target, throwing again from where the previous throw landed, until the target is reached.
 Usually, the number of throws a player uses to reach each target is tallied, and players seek to complete each hole in the lowest number of total throws.